-Note that the monopole and the dipole are thus related to the density contrast and to the photon fluid velocity, hence they are gauge-dependent.
-In particular, the monopole can be reabsorbed into the determination of the background temperature whereas the dipole by a suitable boost.
-On the other hand, the quadrupole is related to the anisotropic stress, so it is gauge-invariant as well as the higher-order multipoles.
+Note that the monopole and the dipole are related to the density contrast and the photon fluid velocity; hence, they are gauge-dependent.
+In particular, the monopole can be reabsorbed into the determination of the background temperature, whereas the dipole can be reabsorbed by a suitable boost.
+On the other hand, the quadrupole is related to the anisotropic stress, making it gauge-invariant, as well as the higher-order multipoles.